ZoinerTejada/hdinsight-docs/hdinsight-hbase-phoenix-squirrel-linux.md

 Before you can use SQLLine, you must have the following:

 * **An HBase cluster in HDInsight**.
 For information on provisioning an HBase cluster, see [Get started with Apache HBase in HDInsight][hdinsight-hbase-get-started].
-* **Connect to the HBase cluster via the remote desktop protocol**.
-For instructions, see [Manage Hadoop clusters in HDInsight by using the Azure portal][hdinsight-manage-portal].
+* **Connect to the HBase cluster via SSH**.
+For instructions, see [Connect to HDInsight using SSH][hdinsight-hadoop-linux-use-ssh-unix].

-When you connect to an HBase cluster, you need to connect to one of the Zookeepers.
-Each HDInsight cluster has three Zookeepers.
+To query HBase, you SSH into the head node and then run queries.
+These queries need to commnuicate with the ZooKeeper quorum.

-**To find out the Zookeeper host name**
+### Locating your ZooKeeper host names

 1. Open Ambari by browsing to **`https://<ClusterName>.azurehdinsight.net`**.
 2. Enter the HTTP (cluster) username and password to login.